Learning Outline |

 - Pressure that develops (actual) or could develop (potential) when water moves (osmoses) across a membrane and changes the volumes (and thus, the pressures) on both sides of the membrane.

-Isotonic - solution with same potential osmotic pressure as another solution
+Isotonic – solution with same potential osmotic pressure as a cell

-Hypertonic - solution with higher potential osmotic pressure than another solution
+Hypertonic – solution with higher potential osmotic pressure than a cell’s solution

-- There is net movement of water INTO a hypertonic solution
+- There is net movement of water from a cell’s solution INTO an extracellular hypertonic solution

-Hypotonic - solution with lower potential osmotic pressure than another solution
+Hypotonic – solution with lower potential osmotic pressure than a a cell’s solution

 Bulk transport by vesicles